daijiang/en/_posts/2014-11-30-compress-pic-by-r.md

 ---
 >I do not know too much about picture compression.
 There must be better ways/packages to do this.
 This small project is just for fun.

 First, here is a function to blur a picture.
-It will use the center value of a submatrix as value for each cell of that submatrix.
+It will use the mean value of all cells in a submatrix as value for each cell of that submatrix.

 {% highlight r%}
 library(png)